wmerfalen/tdm/src/doc/builder-features.md

 # Inventory of features

+# all extended mob types to use meqbuild
+	- using the values system to assign extended mobs their eq is now DEPRECATED
+	- use the meqbuild command

+# lowly security guard extended mob type
+	- new extended mob type just like the mini gunner
+	-

 # mob reinforcements (or response team)
 	- [x] create car object type
 		- [x] SUV types